fatalite38/snakeGame/README.md

 - Use o touch screen do celular para mover a cobrinha.
 - Colete as frutas para ganhar pontos.
 - Evite colidir com o próprio corpo da cobrinha.

-## Licença

-Inclua informações sobre a licença do projeto.